 Installation of Raspberry Pi Windows 10 is very simple.
 If you are not new, then you know about Windows 10 IoT Core.
-But those who don’t know, Windows 10 is one of the most popular operating systems.
+But for those who don’t know, Windows 10 is one of the most popular operating systems.
 More than 1 billion devices are running on Windows 10.
 To jump into the IoT sector, Microsoft launched a light-weighted Raspberry Pi Windows 10.
-Windows IoT Core is for the small computers like the Raspberry Pi.
+Windows IoT Core is for small computers like the Raspberry Pi.

 In this article, we are going to install windows on Raspberry Pi 3 and 4.
 The basic method is the same with a few changes.
-Also, we already discuss how to install Raspbian on Raspberry Pi.
+Also, we have already discuss how to install Raspbian on Raspberry Pi.

 Material Required for Raspberry Pi Windows 10